Welcome to the 2019-2020 School Year!

 In math, students and parents will have access to several resources provided via our Math Adoptions District-wide to help them navigate the standards.
-The Pearson Envision math program will be implemented in grades Kindergarten through fifth grade.
+Pearson Envision Math will be implemented in grades kindergarten through fifth grade.
 Students in grades 6-8 will be taught using Big Ideas Math.
-The junior high schools offer accelerated mathematics in grades seven and eight for qualified students and will use Big Ideas Math, McGraw-Hill Accelerated 7 and Integrated I programs.
+The junior high schools offer accelerated mathematics in grades 7-8 for qualified students and will use Big Ideas Math, McGraw-Hill Accelerated 7 and Integrated I programs.

-English Language Arts materials for Kindergarten through fifth grade is Houghton Mifflin Harcourt's California JOURNEYS.
+In English Language Arts, the materials for kindergarten through fifth grade are Houghton Mifflin Harcourt's California JOURNEYS.
 In grades 6-8, students are fully engaged with McGraw Hill's STUDY SYNC.
 Both programs are blended and offer print and digital resources as well as integrated English Language Development standards and lessons.
 We are excited for you to learn how to access the resources to enrich your student's learning experience.

 Student results from our California Assessment of Student Performance and Progress (CAASPP) will help guide our teachers in planning and preparing coursework and curriculum that ensures that our students are well prepared for the CAASPP assessment at the end of this year.
 More importantly, we are excited about developing critical thinkers and problems solvers with the end goal of preparing students for college and career.

 In teaching our State Standards, students will be implementing 21st Century skills that include Creativity, Critical Thinking, Collaboration and Communication (4 C’s).
 As we begin to ask our students to think critically, they will be asked to analyze sources and cite evidence to support their answers.
 Our students will approach challenging tasks that require perseverance and deep problem solving.
 As 21st Century communicators, students will need to justify their thinking both orally and in written form, write across the curriculum, as well as integrate technology into their learning.